haosulab/ManiSkill2-Learn/README.md

 # "num_procs" controls parallelism during training.
 Details are described in later sections.

+# FPS reported denotes the number of *control steps* per second.
+# Note that the default simulation frequency in ManiSkill2 environments is 500hz, control frequency is 20hz.
+# Therefore, 1 control step = 25 simulation steps.

 # The above command does automatic evaluation after training.
 # Alternatively, you can manually evaluate a model checkpoint
 # by appending --evaluation and --resume-from YOUR_LOGGING_DIRECTORY/models/SOME_CHECKPOINT.ckpt